wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (2) \[Repealed\]

-    (3) It shall be the duty of every director and of the manager and the secretary of a society to give notice in writing to the society of such matters relating to his employment by or other interest in any company or other body corporate as may be necessary for the purposes of subsection (1); and, subject to subsection (4), a person who fails to comply with this subsection commits an offence against this Act.
+    (3) It shall be the duty of every director and of the manager and the secretary of a society to give notice in writing to the society of such matters relating to his or her employment by or other interest in any company or other body corporate as may be necessary for the purposes of subsection (1); and, subject to subsection (4), a person who fails to comply with this subsection commits an offence against this Act.

-    (4) In any proceedings against a person in respect of an offence against subsection (3), it shall be a defence to prove that at the time of the alleged offence he did not know that the society had made a loan or other investment to the body corporate in question, and that at that time reasonable arrangements were in operation to bring to his notice any loan or other investment made by the society to any body corporate.
+    (4) In any proceedings against a person in respect of an offence against subsection (3), it shall be a defence to prove that at the time of the alleged offence he or she did not know that the society had made a loan or other investment to the body corporate in question, and that at that time reasonable arrangements were in operation to bring to his or her notice any loan or other investment made by the society to any body corporate.

     (5) If the requirements of subsection (1) are not complied with, it shall be the duty of the society's auditors to include in their report, so far as they are reasonably able to do so, a statement giving the required particulars.